Molcas/OpenMolcas/doc/source/advanced.examples/ex-op.rst

 interests of a quantum chemist :cite:`Helgaker:92`.
 In the present section we examine some examples of obtaining stationary points on the energy surfaces.
-We will focus in this section in searching of minimal energy points, postponing the discussion on transition states to section :ref:`TUT:sec:path`.
+We will focus in this section in searching of minimal energy points, postponing the discussion on transition states to :numref:`TUT:sec:path`.
 This type of calculations require the computation of molecular gradients, whether using analytical or numerical derivatives.
 We will also examine how to obtain the full geometrical Hessian for a molecular state, what